9 National Parks That Will Be Overrun With Tourists This Summer (And Where to Go Instead)

 Rocky Mountain National Park — Colorado

 The park has gorgeous mountains, pristine bodies of water, sprawling meadows, and unique native wildlife — a perfect mix for outdoor lovers.
-However, it will also be crawling with tourists come the summertime.
+However, it will also be crawling with tourists come springtime.

 Go here instead: Great Sand Dunes National Park and Preserve